crsongbird/BlueSwiftHammer/README.md

 To protect yourself from people who abuse blocklists to harass others by blocking specific list creators and their subscribers & personally reduce your attack surface because you can gather a lot about a person from the blocklists they subscribe to.

 ### What it’s supposed to do
-- It's a command-line tool to manage a config file, and a scheduled task that uses the config file to manage reflective/responsive blocklists.
+- It's a command-line tool to manage a config file, and a scheduled task/automated tool that uses the config file to manage reflective/responsive blocklists.
 - You give it the URL of one or more blocklists, and some preferences ("nuclear" or "normal" block option, for example)
 - It looks at each account who has subscribed to each list, and adds them to a corresponding list (allowing you to block the list manager/creator and all subscribers).
   - Nuclear: does not remove  users after they've unsubscribed from the target list.